wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 --------------------------

 I was pretty surprised, but the JIT actually did make stuff work nicely.
+The changes that were done were relatively minor and straightforward, once the module was cleaned to the normal "pythonic" state.
-It is possible to write code in Python and make it run fast, but you have to be a bit careful.
-Again, jitviewer is your friend.
+It is worth noting that it's possible to write code in Python and make it run really fast, but you have to be a bit careful.
+Again, jitviewer is your friend when determining why things are slow.
+I hope we can write more tools in the future that would more automatically guide people through potential performance pitfals.

 Cheers,
 fijal